resonance-designs/WSL-Dev-Startup/README.md

 	9. Check the "Run as administrator" check-box and then click "OK"
 	10. Click "Apply" and the click "OK"

-	Now you can copy this shortcut to where you like, such as your desktop to easily launch the script.
+	Now you can copy this shortcut to wherever you like, such as your desktop, to easily launch the script.

 ## Customizing Script Files
 ### Coming soon...